When a court orders child support payments to a parent, they almost always

 - The child emancipated from the parents

 - The LCSA or your employer could not reach the custodial parent for more

 Child support can be a contentious subject during a divorce proceeding.

 If you believe your wage garnishment is incorrect or if you need help

 handling the legal stipulations of child support, contact our board certified

-family law specialist at James D. Madden & Aruna P. Rodrigo, Family Law Attorneys.
+family law specialist at Aruna P. Rodrigo, Family Law Attorney.
 We can help

 review your case and find the best strategy to obtain your desired situation.
 Call our